byColton/brew_sim/README.md

 **Contributions:**
 Contributions are welcome!
 Whether it's adding new features, optimizing existing ones, or improving documentation, feel free to fork the repository and create a pull request.

----

-This description highlights the core functionality, potential use cases, and how to get started with the project.
-It also invites collaboration from the open-source community.